Xevion/RimWorld-HydroponicsGrowMore/README.md

 1. Install the mod.
     - Download from the Steam Workshop [here][workshop-hydroponics-grow-more].
-    - Or download from the Releases tab [here][github-hydroponics-grow-more-release].
+    - Or download from the Releases tab [here][github-hydroponics-grow-more-release] & unzip the archive into your RimWorld mods folder.
-2. Then unzip the archive into your RimWorld mods folder.
+2. Enable the mod in the mod menu in-game.

 [workshop-hydroponics-grow-more]: https://steamcommunity.com/sharedfiles/filedetails/?id=3005440209
 [github-hydroponics-grow-more-release]: https://github.com/Xevion/RimWorld-HydroponicsGrowMore/releases